Fody/Fody/readme.md

 > the software is provided "as is", without warranty of any kind

-For a supported product, you should instead consider [Postsharp](https://www.postsharp.net/).
-Postsharp is a mature and supported product that can manipulate IL and achieve the same productivity gains as possible with Fody.
-Their [mission statement](https://www.postsharp.net/company) is:
+For a supported product, you should instead consider [PostSharp](https://www.postsharp.net/?utm_source=fody&utm_medium=referral).

-> to help software developers stop writing boring repetitive code (we're looking at you, logging, caching, exception handling … !) and rather use their time and skills to produce clean, reliable software that is easier to maintain.
+PostSharp is a mature and supported product that is used by Fortune 500 companies as well as startups, and it doesn't require knowledge of IL.

+They offer a free edition and their feature list includes: Aspect-Oriented Programming, Logging, INotifyPropertyChanged, Caching, Transactions, Security, Multithreading, Code Contracts, XAML plumbing, and Architecture Validation.

 ### But it is MIT, can't I use it for free?